-The process for applying to a different school can be complicated and confusing, and some families, especially from underserved communities, struggle with completing the application processes.
+Families frequently want and need support determining which schools are of quality and are a good fit for their child.
+Moreover, the process for applying to a different public school in DC can be complicated and confusing, and some families struggle with completing the application processes.
 This puts the children of those families at a disadvantage in accessing a quality school.

-DCSRN developed the High Quality Schools Campaign (HQSC) as a direct response to fill this gap of needed support in DC.
-The HQSC supports families applying to, enrolling and persisting in quality schools, and DCSRN is the only organization in DC executing this targeted work.
-DCSRN has spent the last two years developing and refining the HQSC program model and now has enough of a successful track record to grow and support the demand that exists in the city.
+DCSRN developed the High Quality Schools Campaign (HQSC) as a direct response to fill this gap of needed support in DC, particularly for families in underserved communities.
+The HQSC supports families applying to, enrolling and persisting (maintaining enrollment) in quality schools.